APNIC-net/rdap-openid-proxy/README.md

 `base_rdap_url` is the base URL of the RDAP server for which this server is operating as a proxy.

+`dnt_supported` indicates whether 'do not track'-style functionality is supported (defaults to false).

+`issuer_identifier_supported` indicates whether the client can specify an ISS value manually in a 'login' request (defaults to true).

+`implicit_token_refresh_supported` indicates whether the server will attempt to refresh the access token if it has expired (defaults to true).

 `idp_details` maps from a server-specific name for an identity provider to the configuration details for that provider.
+`idp-name` is a descriptive string that is returned in the RDAP `/help` response.

 `idp_mappings` is a list of lists, where each element list contains a Perl regular expression and an identity provider name.
 This is used